 Mark Williamson is a partner and chair of Alston & Bird’s Wealth Planning and Exempt Organizations Teams.
 He is a Fellow of the American College of Trust and Estate Counsel and practices in the areas of estate planning and federal taxation.

 Mark practiced with the Milwaukee law firm of Foley & Lardner before joining Alston & Bird and has been an adjunct professor of law at the University of Wisconsin in Madison and Georgia State University in Atlanta.
-He was on the faculties of the 1997, 1999, 2007, 2011, and 2018 Estate Planning Institutes in Athens, Georgia, and the 1997, 2000, 2007 and 2008 Fiduciary Law Institutes in St. Simons, Georgia.
+He has been a recurring faculty member of the annual Estate Planning Institute and Fiduciary Law Institute presented by the State Bar of Georgia Fiduciary Law Section.

 Mark also studied music at the doctorate level at Louisiana State University and the Catholic University of America, and continues to perform professionally, including a three-week tour of China in 2011–2012.